Four Living Creatures

 A lion (33 AD to 193 AD) – the Apostolic saints, the first of whom was Christ, “the male Child,” called “the lion of Judah,” see Rev 5:5.

 A calf or ox (193 AD to 1471 AD)– the kingdom of heaven in the wilderness, grazing, “to be nourished for time, time and half a time from the presence of the serpent” (Rev 12:14).
-Both a calf and ox represent those to be sacrificed, as we can read in Exodus 34:19.
+A calf and ox represent those to be sacrificed, as we read in Exodus 20:24, and Micah 6:6.
 This is an appropriate representation of the Martyrs in this period.